jessicastow/jessicastow/README.md

 📖 I'm currently completing masters level coursework in:  Exploratory Data Analysis, Supervised and Unsupervised Learning, Data Visualisation, Databases for Data Scientists, Data Science for Industry, and Statistical and High Performance Computing at the University of Cape Town.

-📖 I'm also busy completing my masters dissertation: Predicting Avalanche risk in Scotland using Environmental Covariates.
+📖 I'm also busy completing my masters dissertation: Predicting Avalanche Risk in Scotland using Environmental Covariates.

 🧑🏻‍🔬 Professional & Research Focus: I build geospatial and statistical models for public health decision-making, focusing on TB screening and health system vulnerability across lower and middle income countries worldwide.
 Find out more about some of the projects I am working on at EPCON [here](https://www.epcon.ai/our-presence).

-📍 I'm currently based in: Cape Town, South Africa.
+🌍 Interests Outside Work: SCUBA & free-diving 🤿, [Underwater Photography](https://www.instagram.com/betweenthekelp/) 📷🫧, Travel 🌍, & Sudoku 👾

 📫 You can reach me by emailing: stowjess@gmail.com